Best Van Life Gear at REI

 Adventure Medical Kits Mountain Series Hiker Medical Kit

 Along with the Garmin InReach, having a basic first aid kit in your van is important.
-The Adventure Medical Kits Mountain Series Hiker Medical Kit is a good place to start with basic meds, blister treatments, and wound dressings.
-It also comes with a pocket guide for basic wilderness first aid.
+The Adventure Medical Kits First Aid Kits are a good place to start with basic meds, blister treatments, and wound dressings.

-While this kit probably won’t save your life, it could get you through a pinch until you drive your van back to civilization.
+While these kits probably won’t save your life, it could get you through a pinch until you drive your van back to civilization.
 In addition, it’s always a good idea to supplement your store-bought first aid kit with anything that you might need for your personal medical needs.

 America The Beautiful Annual Park Pass